 Tevopina of House Chukoto

 Rulership partially annulled in 2305 when she fled to Zokipolla, but not truly terminated until the coronation of Alestea II the following year.
-During this time the future of the Wanisinese state was uncertain, as several other high-profile nobles also fled, leaving the halls of Sabta Palace in disarray, and the Senate chamber almost half-empty.
+During this time the future of the Wanisinese state was uncertain, as several other high-profile nobles also fled, leaving the halls of Dashro House in disarray, and the Senate chamber almost half-empty.

 Alestea II of House Gazdatto